 Experience the classroom at VBTS.

-VBTS Old Testament professor Dr. Mark Hassler will be leading an Associates for Biblical Research tour of the Holy Land, May 7–16.
-Since the tour immediately precedes the excavation of Shiloh (May 16–June 7), tour participants may elect to stay and experience the joy of being a part of the Shiloh excavation team.
+VBTS Old Testament professor Dr. Mark Hassler will be leading an Associates for Biblical Research tour of the Holy Land.
+Since the tour immediately precedes the excavation of Shiloh (June 12–June 16), tour participants may elect to stay and experience the joy of being a part of the Shiloh excavation team.

 Virginia Beach Theological Seminary participates in the annual archaeological excavations at ancient Shiloh, the place where the tabernacle rested.
 These excavations take place every summer and volunteer participation is encouraged!
 Participants in this archaeological excursion to the Holy Land receive:

 VBTS students can earn credit towards participating VBTS degrees for joining the Shiloh Excavations!
 Participants in this archaeological excursion to the Holy Land receive hands-on experience at the active excavation site of biblical Shiloh, as well as on-site training in the tools and techniques of archaeology, selected field trips to important biblical sites in Israel, and evening lectures on the topics of biblical archaeology.
 Instruction focuses upon the principles, practices, and apologetic value of archaeology.
 In the field, participants can choose to lend their unique skills, such as surveying, drawing, and metal detecting.
 The excavation season is one month long, but for course credit, students must participate for a minimum of 10 days (8 workdays).